ocf/ocfweb/ocfweb/docs/docs/docs/operatingrules/bylaws.md

 6. Attendance lists and minutes for all OCF meetings shall be maintained for the decisions of that meeting to be valid.

-7. BoD elections will take effect at 12:00 midnight after the conclusion of the meeting at which the election took place, with the exception of an Election Meeting.
+7. BoD appointments will take effect at 12:00 midnight after the conclusion of the meeting at which the appointment took place, with the exception of an Election Meeting.

 8. _Ex officio_ members of the Board, with the exception of elected Managers, shall not be included when calculating the necessary number of Directors present to reach quorum.